Conestoga Area Historical Society News

 Thomas D Grassel’s Gallery of Early Agriculture

 Back in 2012, the Conestoga Area Historical Society presented an exhibit featuring the farm models of Tom Grassel.
 Over the winter the property team constructed a room dedicated to these models.
 Tom Grassel has been ever so kind to donate the models to the CAHS.
 This new room is at the front of Gundel Hall and is absolutely beautifully done.
-In addtion to the models, there are six monitors that continuously run, which show Tom Grassel and his family and friends farming the land in the same spirit ia was done in years gone by, prior to the the advent of mechanized farming.
+In addition to the models, there are six monitors that continuously run, which show Tom Grassel and his family and friends farming the land in the same spirit as was done in years gone by, prior to the the advent of mechanized farming.

 When visiting the Conestoga Area Historical Society, this gallery is a must-see exhibit!